Oliver's Cornwall

 Glendurgan Garden

-Cornwall's south coast is full of sub-tropical valley and ravine gardens, many created by the Falmouth Quaker ship-owning Fox family - Trebah was the work of Charles Fox, Glendurgan of Alfred.
-The 40 acres run down a valley to the tiny hamlet of Durgan (you can rent a National Trust cottage) on the Helford River.
+Cornwall's south coast is full of sub-tropical valley and ravine gardens, many created by the Falmouth Quaker ship-owning Fox family.
+Glendurgan was the work of Alfred Fox, nearby Trebah of Charles.
+Glendurgan's 40 acres run down a valley to the tiny hamlet of Durgan (you can rent a National Trust cottage there) on the Helford River.
 Specimen trees and tree ferns are quite superb.
 In spring daffodils, primroses and bluebells provide good early colour; they are followed rapidly by giant magnolias, camellias and rhododendrons.
 Hydrangeas, other shrubs and wild flowers provide summer colour.
 There is a large maze of low laurel hedges.
-As always with the National Trust, maintenance is immaculate.
+As ever with the National Trust, maintenance is immaculate.
 For a pub lunch try the Red Lion at Mawnan Smith or (at quiet times) the Ferryboat Inn at Helford Passage.
-If you are interested in following up the Fox Quaker association try the charming Come-to-Good Meeting House near the National Trust's Trellisick Garden
+Our preference was the Red Lion but the Ferryboat, after a change of hands, is now quite classy.
+Glendurgan has an alfresco tea shop and ample parking.
+The garden is signed from Mawnan Smith village, as is adjacent Trebah.
+If you are a spring garden enthusiast, perhaps you will make a day of the two.
+If you are interested in following up the Fox Quaker association try the charming Come-to-Good Meeting House near the National Trust's Trellisick Garden.
+Glendurgan revisited 2014

 Return to Top